To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in

 Steal This!
 My Rock-Solid System for Getting It All Done (and Having a Life!)

 Today, you get to be my client (for free!), as I walk you through the exact steps I teach our clients for getting it all done without sacrificing the things that matter most to them outside of work.

 To get started, grab a blank piece of paper and a pen.
 Hold it in landscape orientation and draw seven columns, one for each day of the week.
 Then follow the steps below to use your calendar like a pro.

 Step 1: Write down all of your important personal appointments and commitments

 If you want to have a life, your life has to come first!
 Put down all of your weekly personal appointments and commitments onto your paper.

 If you pick up your kiddos from school at 3, mark that down.
 If you get a mani and pedi on Fridays and meet friends for coffee (whether in-person or virtually) on Tuesdays, mark those down.
 If you want to play on the weekends, cross off those days!

 Step 2: Decide what hours you want to work

 If you want to have a life, you must prioritize that life.
 That means putting solid boundaries around your work hours.
 So, when do you want to work?
 Mark those times on your calendar.

-I share this so you’ll know it’s absolutely possible to sustain a multi-six-figure business without working insane hours…. if you know how to be a calendar pro!
+I share this so you’ll know it’s absolutely possible to sustain a multi-six-figure business without working long hours…. if you know how to be a calendar pro!

 Step 3: Write down all your work appointments and commitments